tracielin/PICU_Resources/index.md

 # Welcome!
 To jump ahead to your topic of interest, use the menu to the left.
-Note: Some articles may appear in more than one category.
+<p>Note: Some articles may appear in more than one category.

 -----------
-### Recent Article Highlights:
+### Recent Article Highlights
--
--
--

 -----------

 ### Neurology
--
--
--
 - Pediatric TBI Guidelines Supplement Pediatric Critical Care Medicine January 2012 Vol 13 (Supplement 1).
 - Alali AS, et al. J Neurosurg Pediatr.
 2015.Intracranial pressure monitoring among children with severe traumatic brain injury.
 - Alkhoury F, et al. JAMA Surg.
 2014.
 Intracranial Pressure Monitoring in Children With Severe Traumatic Brain Injury: National Trauma Data Bank-Based Review of Outcomes.